 Duty Recipe Recipe: Consider making a double batch of this creamy pepper sauce to stir into mashed potatoes, or add a couple of dollops to warm rice for an easy side dish during the week.

-* 1 lb spaghetti or other long pasta
+- 1 pound spaghetti or other long pasta

-* 8 ounces Pecorino Romano, finely grated and about 2 cups, plus more for serving
+- 8 ounces Pecorino Romano, finely grated, about 2 cups, plus more for serving

-1. Bring a large pot of water to a boil and season with a generous amount kosher salt.
+- Bring a large pot of water to a boil and season with a generous amount Kosher salt.
 Add the spaghetti and cook according to the package instructions until el dente.
 Save 2 cups of the pasta water and drain the pasta into a colander.
 Add the pasta back into the pot and cover to keep warm.

-2. While the pasta cooks, add the cheese and pepper to a high speed blender or food processor and half the water and blend until a thick paste forms.
+- While the pasta cooks, add the cheese and pepper to a high-speed blender or food processor and half the filtered water, and blend until a thick paste forms.
 Add more water as necessary until the paste becomes smooth and glossy but still thick like the consistency of hummus.

-3. Add 3/4 cup of the paste 1/2 cup reserved cooking water, and mix well pulling the pasta up from the pot as you go to incorporate.
-Add more pasta water and paste as necessary until you achieve the desired consistency.
+- To the pasta, add about 3/4 cup of the paste and 1/2 cup reserved cooking water, and mix well pulling the pasta up from the pot as you go to incorporate.
+Add more paste and then more of the pasta water as necessary and until you achieve the desired consistency.

-4. Pour into a serving bowl and garnish with toasted walnuts, optional, additional grated cheese and a few cranks of black pepper.
+- Pour into a serving bowl and garnish with toasted walnuts (optional), additional grated cheese, and a few cranks of black pepper.

 Leave a ReplyWant to join the discussion?